Memories Of Sinterklaas

 As always, we would like to hear from you.
 Please feel free to share your Sinterklaas memories with us.
 Your memories will be published here for everybody to enjoy.
 Please email your stories to email@example.com

-Every year, the children in our school are told a story about St. Nicholas and Black Pete.
+Every year, the children in our school are told a story about St. Nicholas and Bad Pete.
 I present the story on the 5th of December.
 As I tell the story of the good bishop who loved and cared for children, I draw a picture of him with his robes, staff and mitre.
-I also draw his helper, Black Pete (now called Bad Pete) who leaves coal in the children's shoes rather than candy if the children have not been good or have not been kind and generous.
+I also draw his helper, Bad Pete who leaves coal in the children's shoes rather than candy if the children have not been good or have not been kind and generous.

 Our school emphasizes to the children the value of kindness.
 The story of St. Nicholas is a story of kindness, and we try to instill that attitude especially at this time of year when our children are barraged with commercialism and thoughts of only themselves and what they want.
 We feel that the children need to experience the joy of giving to others.
 Along with the story of St. Nicholas, we encourage the children to donate toys to a local charity.
 Every year our toy drive becomes more successful.